pscally1005/pscally1005.github.io/_posts/delete/2023-07-09-spinach-meatloaf.markdown

 Instructions:
 - Preheat your oven to 350F.
 Line 2 bread pans with parchment for the meatloaf, and line a large cookie sheet with parchment for the squash

 - Starting with the squash, peel it and slice in half.
 Scoop out the seeds, and cut into a large dice.
-Move the squash to a bowl, and season (oil, minced garlic, garlic powder, onion powder, pepper, and salt).
+Move the squash to a bowl, and season (oil, minced garlic, garlic powder, onion powder, black pepper, and salt).
 One large butternut squash is the enough

 - Roast at 350F for about 45 minutes
 - <center><img src='/assets/Food/Ground Meat/Spinach Meatloaf/spinach-meat-3.jpg' alt='' class='instruction-image'></center>